Consult a Doctor

 Gastric outlet obstruction is another complication which results when the area around the ulcer is swollen and prevents food from leaving the stomach into the small intestine.
 It results in vomiting of stomach contents which would appear as stale food.

-Perforation of the stomach results when the ulcer in the inner wall of the stomach extends to the outer wall, discharging the stomach contents into the peritoneal cavity and causing worsening symptoms.
+erforation of the stomach results when the ulcer in the inner wall of the stomach extends to the outer wall, discharging the stomach contents into the peritoneal cavity and causing worsening symptoms.
 These complications may further lead to infection, shock, multiple organ failure and sadly death.

 STOMACH ULCER

-Gastric cancer should send shivers down the spine of anyone, although not common this cannot be detected on time except when you go through a proper examination at the hospital.
+Gastric cancer should send shivers down the spine of anyone.
+Although not common, this cannot be detected on time except when you go through a proper examination at the hospital.
 The fact remains that cancer is CURABLE when found on time.
 And if checking the condition of your stomach matters to you, do well to Consult a Doctor on KompleteCare.

 Questions (medical history) would be asked and physical examination will be carried out to help guide investigations.
 Due to its high prevalence, tests are usually ordered for the presence of H. pylori infection which could be done either with blood, stool or a breath test.
 Other investigations that may be ordered include a barium meal and lastly an upper gastrointestinal endoscopy.